 Eliminate negative thoughts.
 What if what you're trying to accomplish works out! how good would you feel? and if it doesn't - so what. -Welcome to my world.
-Just keep swinging for the stars!
-Change your mindset!
-There's no failure, there's just learning experiences.
-Hope you can utilize a few of these nuggets I've collected and still use today.
+There's no failure, they're just learning experiences.
+Utilize a few of these nuggets I've collected and still use today.
 Change your mindset and Always Swing for the Stars!

 1. Be Humble